nikolaynag/nginx-error-log-parser/README.md

-# nginx-error-log-parser
+# Parse nginx logs into structured items and get some stats about them

-Tool to parse nginx error log into structured items and get some stats about them
+The tool is now in early stage of development and could be used just to get number of errors for each error message.